1. About hydrocortisone for skin

 Skin creams can dry onto your clothes and bedding.
 This makes them more likely to catch fire.
 Avoid naked flames.

 The amount of cream or ointment you need to use is sometimes measured in fingertip units.
-This is the amount of you can squeeze onto the end of your finger.
+This is the amount you can squeeze onto the end of your finger.

 A fingertip unit is generally enough to treat both sides of your hand.